Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 7. Don’t miss the chance to have a fresh espresso while flying.

-8. Collect Aegean miles and get free upgrades after reaching Silver or Gold Status.
+8. Earn Aegean miles and get free upgrades once you reach Silver or Gold Status.
 Aegean’s Miles & Bonus is generous, and you can reach Silver Status pretty quickly, faster than with any other Star Alliance airline.

 9. Remember that your Business Class ticket is fully refundable.
-If you need to cancel your ticket for any reason, you will get your money back.
+If you need to cancel your ticket for any reason, you will get a refund.
 You’ll only be charged 20 euros as part of the processing fee.

-10. Check Aegean’s Low Fare Calendar to find offers even in the business class.
+10. Check Aegean’s Low Fare Calendar to find offers even in business class.

 So, that was it with my Aegean Airlines Business Class Review.
 Find the best prices for your next Aegean Airlines flight via Aegean’s website or use the price finder below.